 How to Get Started

-Facebook makes it easy for restaurants to start advertising.
+Restaurant owners can easily start a Facebook advertising campaign.
 First, set up your page if you haven’t done so already by uploading some images and necessary information about your restaurant.
 We go into more depth about how to do this on our page about social media marketing.

-For an ad to be successful, you need to get two things right:
+For a restaurant Facebook ad to be successful, you need to get two things right:

 - The creative part of the ad — This is the text, the call-to-action, the offer, and the images.

-If you do this well, you’ll increase your restaurant’s exposure amongst the people that are most likely to be interested in visiting.
+If you do this well, you’ll increase your restaurant’s brand awareness amongst the people that are most likely to be interested in visiting.

 Target Existing Customers

-Facebook allows you to target your restaurant’s existing customers by uploading email lists to the ads manager and then matching this data to the data of users.
+Facebook allows restaurant owners to target their existing customers by uploading email lists to the ads manager and then matching this data to the data of users.

 This may seem counterintuitive — if people already know about your business, why should you pay to advertise to them?